About the Program

 Who contacts the Body Donation Program to report the death?

 Someone who is authorized to contact us, such as a nurse or first responder, should do so.
-We will obtain the required information and make sure the body is acceptable for donation.
+We will obtain the required information and make sure the body is acceptable for donation (See Conditions for Acceptance).
 If the family contacts us, we will advise them how to proceed.

 What is the telephone number to report a death?